simonbaudart/Acme.Automation/README.md

 Goal of this project is to create a Geek version of an IFTT'like.
 All the configuration of the project is stored into a json or anything else and the core provide an engine to run all the rules.
-The rules will be updated will Pull Request.
+The rules will be updated with Pull Request.

 ## Disclaimer